 On remand, the Vienna Regional Court first concluded that the retiring Chancellor was entitled to bring the action because he was criticized not in his official capacity but as the head of a political party and as a private individual.
 As to the merits, the court confirmed its previous judgment against Lingens.
 Lingens then appealed to the European Court of Human Rights, Lingens argued, inter alia, that his conviction infringed his freedom of expression to a degree incompatible with the fundamental principles of a democratic society.

-The European Court of Human Rights held that the conviction for defamation amounted to an interference with Lingens’ right to freedom of expression, which could be justified only if it was “prescribed by law” and “necessary in a democratic society” in pursuit of a legitimate aim.
+The Grand Chamber of the European Court of Human Rights (ECtHR) in its judgment held that the conviction for defamation amounted to an interference with Lingens’ right to freedom of expression, which could be justified only if it was “prescribed by law” and “necessary in a democratic society” in pursuit of a legitimate aim.
 The Court held that the interference was indeed prescribed by law and pursued the legitimate aim of protecting the reputation of others.
 At stake was whether it was also “necessary in a democratic society”.